tobya/DocTo/pages/all/BookmarksFromSourceWordBookmarkspdf.md

 Command Line Explained
 -

  - `-WD` :  This is a conversion using Microsoft Word.
-This is not required but makes it easier to read
  - `-f` :  The File or directory to be converted
  - `-o` :  The Output File or Directory where you would like the converted file to be written to.
  - `-T` :  The file format type that is being converted to